ammarhakim/gkeyll1/docs/manual/key-value-tree.rst

     std::cout << kv.get<int>("nx") << std::endl; // 10
     std::cout << kv.get<double>("length") << std::endl; // 12.5

+  This class is refrence counted: i.e copying or assigning from another ``KeyVal`` object creates a shallow copy and the two objects share data.
+If a true copy is needed use the ``duplicate()`` method.

   .. cfunction:: bool add(const std::string& key, VALUETYPE value)
     :noindex: